tlevrard7/PLD-Agile/README.md

 You need to have [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed tu run it.

+This project uses [Ant-Design](https://ant.design/components/overview/) for its ui components

 ### Launching the project

 Before launching the project for the 1st time, run